Ilyaszzil23/Data-And-Business-Analysis-Portfolio/README.md

 **Tools:**

-## Employees - The SQL Case statement
+## The SQL Case Statement in Employees

 **Goal statement:**